Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Wednesday, March 10th, Thomas Peterffy sold 40,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $78.46, for a total value of $3,138,400.00.

-Interactive Brokers Group (NASDAQ:IBKR) last posted its quarterly earnings results on Tuesday, January 19th.
-The financial services provider reported $0.69 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.59 by $0.10.
-Interactive Brokers Group had a return on equity of 2.24% and a net margin of 6.90%.
-The firm had revenue of $599.00 million during the quarter, compared to analysts’ expectations of $534.50 million.
-Analysts expect that Interactive Brokers Group, Inc. will post 2.37 EPS for the current year.
+Interactive Brokers Group (NASDAQ:IBKR) last announced its earnings results on Tuesday, January 19th.
+The financial services provider reported $0.69 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.59 by $0.10.
+Interactive Brokers Group had a net margin of 6.90% and a return on equity of 2.24%.
+The business had revenue of $599.00 million for the quarter, compared to analyst estimates of $534.50 million.
+On average, analysts forecast that Interactive Brokers Group, Inc. will post 2.37 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 12th.
-Investors of record on Monday, March 1st were given a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.54%.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 12th.
+Stockholders of record on Monday, March 1st were issued a dividend of $0.10 per share.
 The ex-dividend date was Friday, February 26th.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.54%.
 Interactive Brokers Group’s dividend payout ratio (DPR) is presently 17.62%.

-A number of brokerages have issued reports on IBKR.
-Jefferies Financial Group began coverage on Interactive Brokers Group in a research note on Thursday, March 11th.
-They set a “buy” rating and a $89.00 price objective for the company.
-Compass Point lifted their price objective on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a research note on Wednesday, January 20th.
-Wells Fargo & Company lifted their price objective on Interactive Brokers Group from $58.00 to $66.00 and gave the company an “underweight” rating in a research note on Wednesday, January 20th.
-Finally, Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price target for the company. in a research note on Tuesday, December 22nd.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $68.67.

-A number of institutional investors have recently bought and sold shares of the stock.
-Greenwich Wealth Management LLC increased its position in Interactive Brokers Group by 1,482.2% during the fourth quarter.
-Greenwich Wealth Management LLC now owns 10,011,408 shares of the financial services provider’s stock valued at $609,895,000 after acquiring an additional 9,378,652 shares during the last quarter.
-BlackRock Inc. increased its position in Interactive Brokers Group by 5.3% during the fourth quarter.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Greenwich Wealth Management LLC increased its stake in Interactive Brokers Group by 1,482.2% during the 4th quarter.
+Greenwich Wealth Management LLC now owns 10,011,408 shares of the financial services provider’s stock worth $609,895,000 after buying an additional 9,378,652 shares during the period.
+Thunderbird Partners LLP acquired a new position in shares of Interactive Brokers Group in the 3rd quarter worth approximately $74,029,000.
+Norges Bank bought a new stake in shares of Interactive Brokers Group in the 4th quarter valued at approximately $47,763,000.
+BlackRock Inc. increased its holdings in shares of Interactive Brokers Group by 5.3% in the 4th quarter.
 BlackRock Inc. now owns 6,594,169 shares of the financial services provider’s stock valued at $401,716,000 after acquiring an additional 332,516 shares during the last quarter.
-State Street Corp increased its position in Interactive Brokers Group by 0.5% during the third quarter.
-State Street Corp now owns 1,686,963 shares of the financial services provider’s stock valued at $81,531,000 after acquiring an additional 7,705 shares during the last quarter.
-Thunderbird Partners LLP purchased a new stake in Interactive Brokers Group during the third quarter valued at $74,029,000.
-Finally, Bronte Capital Management Pty Ltd. increased its position in Interactive Brokers Group by 5.2% during the third quarter.
-Bronte Capital Management Pty Ltd. now owns 1,305,296 shares of the financial services provider’s stock valued at $62,093,000 after acquiring an additional 64,363 shares during the last quarter.
-Institutional investors own 16.08% of the company’s stock.
+Finally, Morgan Stanley lifted its stake in Interactive Brokers Group by 106.3% during the fourth quarter.
+Morgan Stanley now owns 274,554 shares of the financial services provider’s stock worth $16,725,000 after purchasing an additional 141,474 shares during the last quarter.
+Hedge funds and other institutional investors own 16.08% of the company’s stock.

+IBKR has been the subject of several analyst reports.
+Wells Fargo & Company boosted their target price on Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research note on Wednesday, January 20th.
+Compass Point increased their price objective on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
+Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price target for the company. in a report on Tuesday, December 22nd.
+Jefferies Financial Group began coverage on shares of Interactive Brokers Group in a report on Thursday, March 11th.
+They set a “buy” rating and a $89.00 price objective on the stock.
+Finally, The Goldman Sachs Group upped their target price on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a report on Monday.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and four have issued a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $70.71.

 Interactive Brokers Group, Inc operates as an investment holding company, which engages in broker or dealer and proprietary trading businesses.
 It operates through the following segments: Electronic Brokerage and Corporate.
 The Electronic Brokerage segment is a direct market access broker, which serve the customers of both traditional brokers and prime brokers.